-Our Pineapple Upside-Down Cake recipe is so easy you don’t even need a mixer!
-With plenty of pineapple flavor in both the topping and batter, it’s easy to see why this cake has stood the test of time.
+With plenty of pineapple flavor in both the topping and batter, it’s easy to see why this Pineapple Upside Down Cake Recipe has stood the test of time.

 Easy skillet cakes with fruit on the bottom have been around for ages.
 Back in the early 1900’s Dole invented a way to slice and can fresh pineapple, thus creating an easy and convenient way to incorporate more pineapple into our recipes.
-For an interesting article on this history of Pineapple Upside-down Cake, click HERE.
+Check out this interesting article on the history of Pineapple Upside-down Cake.

 For this Pineapple Upside-Down Cake recipe we use canned pineapple packed in 100% juice.

 Canned pineapple is one of those convenience foods I really enjoy using when cooking and baking.
 It’s easy to pop open a can of sliced pineapple and add some to both sweet and savory recipes like our Grilled Hawaiian Chicken Sandwich and this easy Orange Barbecue Grilled Chicken recipe.

 We use the delicious 100% juice to enhance the pineapple flavor throughout the entire recipe.
 For our cake we use one 20-ounce can of Dole brand pineapple rings.
 Dole canned pineapple is sugar free, all-natural and rich in Vitamin C. Any brand will do but make sure you buy pineapple rings packed in juice, not syrup.

 Ingredients needed to make Pineapple Upside Down Cake